 SH27023.
-Silver denarius, RIC IV 7, RSC III 23, aEF, weight 2.688 g, maximum diameter 20.6 mm, die axis 0o, Rome mint, 238 A.D.; obverse IMP C D CAEL BALBINVS AVG, laureate, draped and cuirassedbust right; reversePROVIDENTIA DEORVM, Providentia standing left, baton over globe in right, cornucopia in left; rare; SOLD
+Silver denarius, RIC IV 7, RSC III 23, aEF, weight 2.688 g, maximum diameter 20.6 mm, die axis 0o, Rome mint, 238 A.D.; obverse IMP C D CAEL BALBINVS AVG, laureate, draped, and cuirassedbust right; reversePROVIDENTIA DEORVM (to the foresight of the gods), Providentia standing left, baton over globe in right hand, cornucopia in left; rare; SOLD

 Diocletian, 20 November 284 - 1 May 305 A.D.

 This is perhaps one of the most unusual issues in the entire follis series.
-It is nearly always attributed to Trier (Treveri), but a comparison of portrait styles and an examination of follis hoards reveals that this issue was not struck in Trier but in Cyzicus.
-Two officinae struck this issue, and the KS in the field between the two figures is actually the mint mark, not the PTR.
-A look at the coins of Cyzicus (RIC 22-23) shows that the same two officinae struck this issue without the PTR also.
+It is nearly always attributed to Treveri (Trier), but a comparison of style and examination of hoards reveals that this issue was not struck in Trier but in Cyzicus.
+The KS in the field between the two figures is actually the mint mark, not the PTR.
+A look at the coins of Cyzicus (RIC VI Cyzicus 22-23) shows that the same two officinae (4th and 6th) struck this issue with and without the PTR.
 The SeniorAugustus issues of Diocletian and Maximianus were struck at every mint currently in operation.
 Apparently, the first coins of this type were prepared at Trier and examples were sent to the various mints for the individual mints to copy.
 At Cyzicus, the die engravers copied everything, including the Trier mint mark and put their own mint mark in the field.
-Eventually someone soon realized the mistake and new dies were prepared with the mint mark in its proper location.
+Eventually someone realized the mistake and new dies were prepared with the mint mark replacing PTR in its proper location.

 Caracalla, 28 January 198 - 8 April 217 A.D.

 SH34810.
-Orichalcumdupondius, RIC IV 514, BMCRE V 254, Cohen 534, aVF, weight 9.258 g, maximum diameter 25.3 mm, die axis 0o, Rome mint, 213 A.D.; obverse ANTONINVS PIVS AVG BRIT, radiate head right; reversePROVIDENTIA DEORVM S C, Providentia standing left, holding baton above globe and long scepter; scarcedenomination for the reign and period; SOLD
+Orichalcumdupondius, RIC IV 514, BMCRE V 254, Cohen IV 534, aVF, scarcedenomination for the reign and period, weight 9.258 g, maximum diameter 25.3 mm, die axis 0o, Rome mint, 213 A.D.; obverse ANTONINVS PIVS AVG BRIT, radiatehead right; reversePROVIDENTIA DEORVM (to the foresight of the gods), Providentia standing left, baton held over globe in right hand, long scepter in left hand, S - C (senatus consulto) flanking across field; SOLD